 [OR]

+In the objective to define a satellite operational coverage, the satellite footprint could be defined as the projection on Earth of the antenna beamwidth at -3dB.
+However, for sharing and compatibility studies, it may be necessary to model sources of interference which are operating within the satellite receiving antenna pattern but which are beyond the satellite operational coverage

 3.4 Network loading factor

 Network loading factors provided in this document reflect average IMT base station activity.
 In order to provide required and adequate quality of service, IMT networks are designed and dimensioned to avoid undue congestion, such that, overall cells in a network, most of the cells are not heavily loaded simultaneously and only a small percentage of cells are heavily loaded at any specific point in time.
 The average loading will therefore be significantly lower when averaged over a sufficient number of IMT transmitters.